This startup helps teachers buy homes in cities where they are being priced out

 The basic process is simple.
 If a teacher lives in the Bay Area or the other high-cost markets where Landed operates and is struggling to save up for a full down payment of 20% of the cost of the house but has 10%, the startup will match the other 10%.
 Teachers can avoid the extra expense of private mortgage insurance on a low down payment, and because they are borrowing less money, their monthly payments will be more reasonable.
 In most cases, teachers who use the program have a partner with a second income and are already paying exorbitant rent, making the monthly mortgage payment on a Bay Area house theoretically feasible.
 “If you can afford rent in an area on a month-to-month basis, you can usually afford a mortgage,” says Lofton.
 “But the reality is saving that 20% while paying for rent and everything else here is what’s so hard.”

 Landed helps evaluate any issues in a prospective house—offering home buyers guidance along with financial support—and then puts the money into escrow, drawing from a fund provided by the Chan Zuckerberg Initiative and other foundations.
-After someone buys a home, they can live there as long as 30 years; when they decide to move, they’ll have to return the down-payment support to the original fund, along with 25% of the change in value.
+After someone buys a home, Landed will share the mortgage for 30 years, at which point the family has to pay them back; if they decide to move, they’ll have to return the down-payment support to the original fund, along with 25% of the change in value.
 If the house goes up in value, some of those proceeds will go back to the fund, and if the house loses value, the homeowner will subtract some of that loss from what they owe.
 “It’s totally dependent on the market,” Lofton says.
 “And that’s why it is shared equity instead of debt.
 You really are sharing in the value of the home rather than borrowing money.”

 Some cities offer similar programs; San Francisco, for example, also has a down-payment assistance program for teachers.
 In some cases, there might be challenges in using those programs, since a city program might be limited to people living within city limits (and a teacher in San Francisco, for example, might want to live in a somewhat lower-cost city like Oakland, or might live in another suburb because of their spouse).
 City programs also tend to take more time for approval on a property, and in a hot market, that might mean that losing out on a house.
 The startup doesn’t rely on its down-payment investments as a business model—instead, it takes a cut of the commission from the buyer’s agent in exchange for bringing in a new home buyer.